 Novotel Kuta Lombok

 If you are looking for something a little more up market and more like those first class resorts I was talking about from Senggigi then this is a great choice.
 The resort is close to Kuta beach, has 3 great pools, 2 restaurants, day spa, kids club and daily group activities.
+Seriously one of the best – possibly the best resort in Lombok.

 75% of people on TripAdvisor rate this place as either very good or excellent.